jfrog/jfrog-azure-devops-extension/README.md

 2. Confirm that the conan executable is available in the Path environment variable of the user which runs the build on the agent.

-Running Artifactory Conan tasks
-Any structure on your agent's_file._The JFrog Conan task uses the Conan client.
-The Conan client cannot be installed using the Automatic Installation or the JFrog Tools Installer but is required to be manually installed.
+> The JFrog Conan task uses the Conan client.
+The Conan client cannot be installed
+> using the Automatic Installation or the JFrog Tools Installer but is required to be manually installed.
-To install Conan on an agent, read the "Install Conan" section under [Manual Installation](#Manual-Installation) The tools can be installed on the build agents using one of the following methods.

 ##### Using TFS 2015